logicalclocks/hopsworks/docs/admin/user.md

 check mark on their email.

 Similarly, if a user is no longer allowed access to the cluster you can block them.
 To keep consistency with the history of your datasets, a user can not be deleted but only blocked.
+If necessary a user can be deleted manually in the cluster using the command line.
-You can block a user by clicking on the ban icon on the right side of the user in the list.
+You can block a user by clicking on the block icon on the right side of the user in the list.

 <figure>
   <a  href="../../assets/images/admin/user-management/blocked-users.png">